DZimo/iPatchValidator/README.md

 ## Project Description:

-Implement a Dynamic Analysis for  testing a (Passing/Failing) using pacthes as input:
+Implement a Dynamic Analysis for  testing a (Passing/Failing) test cases using pacthes as input:
 - Input can be a manually inserted patches.

 The expected output: calculate the patches (to find the changes) for below:
-- Control Flow
+- ControlFlow
 - Variables